GmsGarcia/decor4fabric/README.md

 # License

-**Decor [Fabric]** is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+**Decor4Fabric** is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit [Creative Commons' website](http://creativecommons.org/licenses/by-nc-sa/4.0/) or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.